-Juanita was founded along the Great Northern Railroad Line in 1911.
-It was originally named “Wanitah”, a native american word of unknown meaning, but later renamed by town planners with the Spanish spelling.
+Juanita was founded along the Great Northern Railroad Line in 1911, about fifteen miles northeast of Carrington, North Dakota.
+It was originally named “Wanitah”, a Native American word of unknown meaning, but later renamed by town planners with the Spanish spelling.
 It reached a peak poulation of 150 in 1920.
-It’s present population is probably around five to ten.
+When we visited in 2004, it appeared to have a population around five to ten.

 Juanita did have a fairly impressive stone school building, however it appeared to be in use by one of the town’s residents and we chose not to photograph it for privacy’s sake.
 There was also a big dog running loose which made our visit a quick one.

-Photos by Troy Larson and Terry Hinnkamp, copyright Sonic Tremor Media LLC
+Photos by Troy Larson and Terry Hinnenkamp, copyright Sonic Tremor Media

 Troy Larson is an author, photographer, gentleman adventurer (debatable) from Fargo, North Dakota, and co-founder of Ghosts of North Dakota. @NorthDakotaTroy